AdityaKumar123-aks/Academic_Projects/Single_Phase_Active_Filter_for_Harmonic_Compensation/Readme.md

 **Harmonic Suppression:** Designed a 1-phase APF that maintains source-current well below the **IEEE-519 THD limit of 5%**.

-**Control Strategy:** Implemented a PI DC-bus regulator with specific gains (, ) to stabilize voltage without overshoot under dynamic load conditions.
+**Control Strategy:** Implemented a PI DC-bus regulator with specific gains (Kp = 0.45, Ki = 1) to stabilize voltage without overshoot under dynamic load conditions.

 **Modeling & Validation:** Formulated precise state-space models for both the controller and the active filter to drive accurate simulation results.